VeriFactu Compliance in Spain

 What It Is, Who’s Affected, and How to Stay Compliant

 The Spanish Tax Authority (AEAT) is introducing a new invoicing regulation called VeriFactu, aimed at increasing traceability and preventing tax fraud.
-Starting January 1st, 2026, most businesses operating in Spain — including many non-resident entities — will be required to issue invoices through certified invoicing systems that meet strict traceability requirements.
+Starting in 2026, all companies and freelancers operating in Spain will be required to issue their invoices through certified invoicing systems that meet strict traceability requirements.

 What is VeriFactu?